AndroidStdio/FirebaseUI-auth-database/README.md

 # FirebaseUI-auth-database

-FirebaseUI-auth-database is my own work that based on FirebaseUI-Android at https://github.com/firebase/FirebaseUI-Android.
-They both generally work same way, but FirebaseUI-auth-database has some differences from the original one.It can be useful for beginners who wants to learn Firebase.
+FirebaseUI-auth-database is my own work and it is based on FirebaseUI-Android which you can check on https://github.com/firebase/FirebaseUI-Android.
+They generally work the same way, but FirebaseUI-auth-database has some differences from the original one.
+It can be useful for beginners who wants to learn Firebase.

 FirebaseUI-auth-database includes;
   * Email/Password Login,